When do you need a fire brigade most? When your house is on fire!

 There are always the following strategic goals of Performance Optimization:

-- A net improvement of system resource usage is achieved.
+- A net improvement in system resource usage is achieved.

 - Key stakeholders of the Data Warehouse can achieve their goals at all, or again, or faster, or more regularly, and with less friction and intervention.

-- Changes and improvements are sustainable in terms of time, staff, and irrespective of Performance Specialists’ presence.
+- Changes and improvements are sustainable regarding time, staff, and irrespective of Performance Specialists’ presence.

-Where and how this improvement is achieved is a matter of the problems at hand and the constraints under which one operates.
-Still, there is no meaningful improvement claim without any demonstration that a quantifiable, intentional change took place.
+Where and how this improvement is achieved is a matter of the problems and constraints under which one operates.
+Still, there is no meaningful improvement claim without demonstrating that a quantifiable, intentional change occurred.

 Performance work is goal-oriented.
 Therefore, a finite set of measures can only be claimed as a performance success if it solved a problem that was there in the first place.

 Improvement can only be called such if its effects are not short-lived or a mere shift of trouble from one end of the Data Warehouse to the next and if they last, irrespective of how operates the Data Warehouse at the moment.